annettedorothea/com.anfelisa.server/README.md

 ## Integration tests

-- In order to run the integration tests the server must be running in DEV mode which is configured in the yml file.
 - To run the tests execute maven install or maven test or execute them from the IDE.
 They are located in src/test/java.

 ## Replay events